 Every year we design and produce a patch to raise money for International Scouting.
 This year we are contributing our profits to World Friendship Fund (WFF) and to help Scouting associations in Australia and other countries to strengthen and extend their Scouting programs after the devastating fires.
-The patch is being finalized and will be produced soon but it is not available yet.
+The patch will be available starting in March (check this website for ordering details then).
 Suggested donation is $10 per patch.
 For more info email Roy Adam.

 All scouts will learn about amateur radio – what it is, how it works, types of equipment, and how to use it.
 Scouts will have an opportunity practice 2-way radio communications using UHF radios, and will have a chance to listen to and talk to other scouts and ham radio operators participating in Jamboree-on-the-Air.